 Adults enjoy wandering the trails, watching the bird feeders, and observing the resident animals.
 Programs for adults include hikes, naturalist led tours, photography outings, and talks on a variety of subjects from wildlife rehabilitation to native plant gardens to non-profit management.

-Nearly 4,000 wild animals are treated in our rehabilitation hospital each year.
+More than 4,000 wild animals are treated in our rehabilitation hospital each year.
 Many are returned to the wild.
 Others, whose injuries prevent release, remain in our outdoor Wildlife Housing Area to help the public learn about native species.